[ Mechanus ] [ Fumetown | Rusty Conduit | Techno-Shamanists | Rustcatchers Guild | Smog Dragons ]

 The Rustcatchers’ Guild

-The Guild also employs Rust Traps—ingenious devices crafted from the scrap that litters Fumetown.
+The Guild also employs Lodestone Traps—ingenious devices crafted from the scrap that litters Fumetown.
 These traps lure rust monsters with a tempting morsel of metal, only to encase them in a field of magnetic energy that immobilises them long enough for a Rustcatcher to dispatch them.
 The traps are scattered throughout Fumetown, especially near the gate, and are checked regularly by the Guild’s members.

 Source: Jon Winter-Holt.
 The name Fumetown was inspired by the excellent BBC drama podcast ‘Forest 404‘, which is well worth a listen.
 I may yet borrow some more ideas from this source for fleshing out Nemausus.